-For employee injury or disability falling within the prov1s1ons of the State Worker's Compensation Disability Act, additional compensation equal to the difference between 85% of said employee's regular pay and their disability compensation allowable shall be paid for a total not to exceed 176 hours per year, commencing from the date of injury or equal to one- half (1/2) of the amount of the employee's accumulated sick leave as of July 1, each year.
+For employee injury or disability falling within the provisions of the State Worker's Compensation Disability Act, additional compensation equal to the difference between 85% of said employee's regular pay and their disability compensation allowable shall be paid for a total not to exceed 176 hours per year, commencing from the date of injury or equal to one- half (1/2) of the amount of the employee's accumulated sick leave, whichever is greater, as of July 1 of each fiscal year.
 Leave taken subject to this provision is not reportable to CalPERS and is excluded from service and pension consideration.
-Included in the calculation of the 176 hours granted will be compensation for any waiting period.
+Included in the calculation of the 176 hours granted will be compensation for any waiting period, however, not included would be related medical appointments.
 Following exhaustion of this benefit, an employee may utilize accumulated sick leave to the extent available to make up the difference between said employee's regular pay and their disability compensation allowance.
 An employee unable to perform all the normal and regular job assignments due to the on- the job injury or illness, may be assigned to modified duty function by the supervisor, when such assignments are authorized and approved by the attending physician and when appropriate work assignments are available.

-Additionally, the City will continue medical, dental, v1s1on care and life insurance premiums for the injured employee and their family at the regular rate for the period the employee is on authorized occupational injury leave.
+Additionally, the City will continue medical, dental, vision care and life insurance premiums for the injured employee and their family at the regular rate for the period the employee is on authorized occupational injury leave.